dkettmann/2004RouterRadar/README.md

 We wanted it to run overnight and in the morning it would generate a report and say "Branch XXXX had a different config than the previous night when we captured it, here is the diff output."
 Management was *very* happy with this one if I recall correctly.
 It did a lot with what we knew and had at the time.

+I should revisit this one and write more.
+It was fun to work with the Expect module in Perl.
+Also I did blow away one password from this script -- I realized my current medium security password was once-upon-a-time the one I used for this job's enable pass.